Last Updated on January 3, 2021 by Lori Geurin

 51% of 9 and 10-year-old girls say they feel better about themselves when they are dieting.

 As you read in the statistics above, eating disorders (ED) are a serious problem for many people.
-And, according to the stats, ED patients are getting younger and include more people.
+And, according to the stats, ED patients are getting younger and include more and more people.

-Some of the reported causes of ED include teasing, bullying and dieting to “look better”, all of which could be related to body shaming.
+Some of the reported causes of ED include teasing, bullying and dieting to “look better,” all of which can be related to body shaming.

 What Is Body Shaming?

-According to Walden Eating Disorders, body shaming shows up in different ways:
+Walden Eating Disorders says body shaming shows up in different ways:

 - Bashing another person’s appearance to their face (“You’re never gonna get a date until you lose 20 pounds.”)